pepkit/pepdbagent/docs/README.md

 ## Annotation

 The `.annotation` module provides an interface to PEP annotations.
 PEP annotations refers to the information *about* the PEPs (or, the PEP metadata).
-It also provides project search functionality.
+Retrieved information contains: [number of samples, submission date, last update date, is private, PEP description, digest, namespace, name, tag]

 Example:
 ```python